+Regularly cleaning your motorbike isn't just about keeping it looking great.
+Experienced bikers always take this opportunity to make sure their machine is also technically up to speed.
+That includes checking the tread depth and tyre pressures, that the brake pads have sufficient wear left in them, and the drive chain is correctly tensioned.
 Have you noticed any leaks coming from the engine?
 Are any cables frayed or worn?
-Is there any flash rust on the chrome or aluminium corrosion on the engine?
+Is there any flash rust on chrome parts or corrosion on the engine?
 Have vibrations caused any of the mounting brackets to show signs of cracking?
 Are all screws securely tightened?
-Does the battery need topping up with distilled, deionised water (does not apply to maintenance-free batteries)?
+Does the battery need topping up with deionised water (this does not apply to maintenance-free batteries)?
 Are all the lights working properly?
 Have you checked oil and coolant levels?
-Take the time to check!
+Take the time to do these checks!

 Important: Always allow your bike to cool down before washing.

-Start by spraying the bike thoroughly with a good motorcycle cleaner.
-Gel cleaners are best because they also adhere to vertical surfaces and don't run straight off.
-We particularly recommend the Procycle special gel cleaner.
+Start by spraying the bike thoroughly with a good cleaner.
+Gel cleaners are best because they also adhere to vertical surfaces instead of running straight off.
+We particularly recommend PROCYCLE Gel Cleaner.
 Apply generously to heavily soiled areas on the rear wheel and around the engine.
-The Procycle Pump-Action Spray is extremely useful for this task and makes it easy to get at those hard-to-reach places.
+The PROCYCLE Pump-Action Spray is extremely useful for this task and makes it quick and easy to get at those hard-to-reach places.
 Then just let the cleaner work for the time specified in the instructions.

-Now grab a bucket of water and a sponge and give your machine a good old rub down.
+Now grab a bucket of water and a sponge and give your machine a good old wash down.
 And don't forget all those hidden nooks and crannies!
-Don't apply too much pressure - the last thing you want to do is scratch the surface.
+Only apply gentle pressure - the last thing you want to do is scratch your paintwork.